PTsolvers/GPU4GEO/website-memo.md

 # website-memo

-The website is build using [Xranklin](https://github.com/tlienart/Xranklin.jl), the dev version of the next major release of [Franklin](https://github.com/tlienart/Franklin.jl) static website generator.
+The website is build using [Xranklin](https://github.com/tlienart/Xranklin.jl), the dev version of the next major release of [Franklin](https://github.com/tlienart/Franklin.jl) Julia-powered static website generator.

 ## How-to